Advertisement

 Much research is attempting to elucidate the potential benefits of dark chocolate, although researchers agree that fruit and vegetables are a wiser dietary choice, since their antioxidants come without chocolate's high load of fat and kilojoules.

-With a huge volume of research currently examining possible protective roles against cancer of various foods, including spices, herbs and tea, more specific advice lies in store.
-Currently, cancer and cardiovascular experts do not think there is evidence to support antioxidant supplements, but all recommend a high intake of fruits and vegetables.
+Research continues to examine possible protective roles against cancer due to various foods, including spices, herbs and tea, fruit, vegetables and antioxidants in extra virgin olive oil.
+Results of recent studies do not support antioxidant supplements, but health authorities continue to find benefits of a high intake of fruits and vegetables.
 There is concern about possible interactions between high doses of some antioxidant supplements and chemotherapy drugs that work by using free radicals to kill cancerous cells.

-Some positive messages have come from studies of particular antioxidants in macular degeneration, the major cause of blindness in elderly people.
-Some (but not all) studies show that specific antioxidant supplements help protect against further degeneration, while others back greater benefits from vegetables and fruits rich in the antioxidants lutein and zeaxanthin.
-These dietary components may decrease the risk of developing macular degeneration.
+Some positive messages were expected from studies of particular antioxidants in macular degeneration, the major cause of blindness in elderly people.
+Some (but not all) studies initially suggested that specific antioxidant supplements helped protect against further degeneration, while others backed greater benefits from vegetables and fruits rich in the antioxidants lutein and zeaxanthin.
+Egg yolk is also a good source of these compounds.
+A recent and extensive review reports no benefits of vitamin E, beta carotene or any antioxidant supplements for preventing age-related macular degeneration.

 Frequent claims suggest that antioxidants benefit the immune system.
-In theory, that sounds valid, but specific evidence is currently lacking.
+In theory, that sounds valid, but specific evidence continues to elude scientists.

 Antioxidants can act in different ways, depending on the dose and the environment in which they are operating.
 Laboratory studies show that some antioxidants (including minerals the body uses to produce its own antioxidants) can become pro-oxidants at high doses which could potentially damage DNA.

-In most areas of health, experts agree there is insufficient evidence to support antioxidant supplements, but more than enough studies to back recommendations to increase our antioxidant intake by eating more fruit, vegetables and wholegrains.
+In most areas of health, recent research finds insufficient evidence to support antioxidant supplements, and indeed, some evidence of harm for supplements of vitamins A, E and beta carotene.
+However, plenty of studies back recommendations to increase our antioxidant intake by eating more fruit, vegetables and wholegrains.

 Dr Rosemary Stanton, Nutritionist, Visiting Fellow, Faculty of Medicine, University of New South Wales.